Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing shouldn't drastically affect image quality (*e.g* by image binarization) to preserve most of handwriting features.

-    * The number of positive and negative class instances (generated for the purpose of model training or testing) ought to be equal.
+    * The number of positive and negative class instances (generated for the purpose of model training / testing) ought to be equal.

 * #### 0.3.
 Versioning